isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Butterfly Pea.md

 	<h4>Harvesting:</h4>
 		<p>Plants can be harvested for flowers at any time.</p>
 		<img title="Photo by Jacqueline Chua." src="/images/Plants/BluePeaFlower_JacChua%20(3).jpg">
-		<p>Dry, brown seed pods are mature, and can be harvested for seeds to plant.</p>
+		<p>Dry, brown seed pods are mature, and can be <a href="/page-index/horticulture-techniques/propagating-by-seed/">harvested for seeds</a> to plant.</p>
 	<br>
 </section>